Milford Sound vs Doubtful Sound: Which to Choose?

 Milford Sound

 There are several tour companies to choose from for your Milford Sound cruise.
-Despite there being multiple options, the tours all follow the same route.
+Despite there being multiple options, the tours generally follow the same route.

 Assuming you’re doing a day cruise, the boat trip lasts around 90 minutes to two hours.
 You’ll sail down the fiord to the Tasman sea and then come back up to the harbour.
-If you’re doing the Southern Discoveries extended cruise, you’ll also get to spend time in their underwater observatory.
+If you’re doing the Southern Discoveries extended cruise.

 Doubtful Sound

 The daytime Doubtful Sound cruise lasts for 3 hours (a lot longer than that of Milford Sound).
-The cruise takes you down to the sea and on the way back, you’ll get to explore Crooked Arm, home to some incredible scenery and waterfalls.
+The cruise takes you down to the sea and on the way back, you’ll get to explore Crooked Arm and Deep Cove, both home to some incredible scenery and waterfalls.

 Doubtful Sound